TOPICS OF PHYSICS

 Choose the most correct answer

-1. To measure the length using a metre rule, wrong position of
+1. To measure the length using a metre rule, wrong position of the eye leads to:

 (a) parallax error.